Extensible Provisioning Protocol

 The Extensible Provisioning Protocol (EPP) is a flexible protocol designed for allocating objects within registries over the Internet.
 The motivation for the creation of EPP was to create a robust and flexible protocol that could provide communication between domain name registries and domain name registrars.
 These transactions are required whenever a domain name is registered or renewed, thereby also preventing domain hijacking.
-Prior to its introduction, registries had no uniform approach, and many different proprietary interfaces existed.
-While its use for domain names was the initial driver, the protocol is designed to be usable for any kind of ordering and fulfilment system.
+Before its introduction, registries had no uniform approach, and many different proprietary interfaces existed.
+While its use for domain names was the initial driver, the protocol is designed to be usable for any kind of ordering and fulfillment system.

 EPP is based on XML - a structured, text-based format.
 The underlying network transport is not fixed, although the only currently specified method is over TCP.
 The protocol has been designed with the flexibility to allow it to use other transports such as BEEP, SMTP, SOAP or HTTPS.
 However only HTTPS has seen some usage while the vast majority uses TCP.

 History

 The first protocol drafts were published as IETF individual submission Internet Draft documents by Scott Hollenbeck of Verisign in November 2000.
 The individual submission documents were adopted by the IETF Provisioning Registry (provreg) working group, which was created after a BoF session was held at IETF-49 in December 2000.
 Proposed Standard documents (RFCs 3730 - 3734) were published by the RFC Editor in March 2004.
 Draft Standard documents (RFCs 4930 - 4934) were published in May 2007.

-In August 2009 IETF granted EPP the status of full standard as STD 69.
+In August 2009, IETF granted EPP the status of full standard as STD 69.

 The first EPP extension that became a proposed standard was the redemption grace period extension from RFC 3915 in September 2004.
-Since then a number of different proposed standard extensions followed.
+Since then, several different proposed standard extensions followed.

 Adoption

-The protocol has been adopted by a number of ccTLD domain name registries, such as: .ac, .ag, .ai, .as, .ar, .at, .au, .be, .br, .bz, .ca, .cat, .cc, .ch, .cl, .cn, .co, .cr, .cx, .cz, .dk, .dm, .ee, .es (over HTTPS), .eu, .fi, .fm, .fr, .gg, .gr (over HTTPS), .gs, .hn, .ht, .il, .im, .in, .io, .it (over HTTPS), .je, .ke, .ki, .ky, .kz, .la, .lc, .li, .lt, .lu, .lv, .md, .me, .mk, .mn, .ms, .mu, .mx, .na, .nf, .ng, .nl, .no, .nu, .nz (EPP codes referred to as UDAIs), .pe, .pk, .pl (over HTTPS), .ps, .pt, .ru, .ro, .sc, .se, .sh, .si, .su, .tl, .tm .tv, .tw, .ua, .uk, .us, .vc, .ve and .za as well as ENUM registries such as those operating the +31, +41, +43, +44 and +48 country codes.
+The protocol has been adopted by a number of ccTLD domain name registries, such as: .ac, .ag, .ai, .as, .ar, .at, .au, .be, .br, .bz, .ca, .cat, .cc, .ch, .cl, .cn, .co, .cr, .cx, .cz, .dk, .dm, .ee, .es (over HTTPS), .eu, .fi, .fm, .fr, .gg, .gr (over HTTPS), .gs, .hn, .ht, .il, .im, .in, .io, .it (over HTTPS), .je, .ke, .ki, .ky, .kz, .la, .lc, .li, .lt, .lu, .lv, .md, .me, .mk, .mn, .ms, .mu, .mx, .na, .nf, .ng, .nl, .no, .nu, .nz, .pe, .pk, .pl (over HTTPS), .ps, .pt, .ru, .ro, .sc, .se, .sh, .si, .su, .tl, .tm .tv, .tw, .ua, .uk, .us, .vc, .ve and .za as well as ENUM registries such as those operating the +31, +41, +43, +44 and +48 country codes.

-ICANN has made it a condition in their base registry contract to offer an EPP service, therefore every gTLD has adopted the protocol.
+ICANN has made it a condition in their base registry contract to offer an EPP service.
+Therefore, every gTLD has adopted the protocol.

 There are multiple open source implementations of EPP server software.
-The Council of Country Code Administrators (CoCCA) maintain an EPP server software that is used by around 59 ccTLDs and 6 gTLDs.
-Another open source software is FRED (maintained by CZ.NIC) which counts 11 ccTLDs as it's users.
+The Council of Country Code Administrators (CoCCA) maintains an EPP server software used by around 59 ccTLDs and six gTLDs.
+Another open source software is FRED (maintained by CZ.NIC) which counts 11 ccTLDs as its users.